mattmakai/fullstackpython.com/content/pages/examples/sqlalchemy/sqlalchemy-sql-sqltypes-nulltype.markdown

 title: sqlalchemy.sql.sqltypes NullType Example Code
 category: page
 slug: sqlalchemy-sql-sqltypes-nulltype-examples
-sortorder: 500031110
+sortorder: 500031121
 toc: False
 sidebartitle: sqlalchemy.sql.sqltypes NullType
-meta: Python example code for the NullType class from the sqlalchemy.sql.sqltypes module of the SQLAlchemy project.
+meta: Example code for understanding how to use the NullType class from the sqlalchemy.sql.sqltypes module of the SQLAlchemy project.

 NullType is a class within the sqlalchemy.sql.sqltypes module of the SQLAlchemy project.